 Self-reflection is like forming a new habit.
 It will quickly become a natural part of your routine if you make space to do so.
 Ideally you should set aside time for it each day.
-It will truly become habitual if you stick to the same time every day, whether this be five minutes before your lunch break or at the end of the working day.
+This leadership development training become habitual if you stick to the same time every day.
+Even if it’s five minutes before your lunch break or at the end of the working day.

 Everyone will have their own way of doing things, but there are a few things you can try.
 The best place to start is to clear your mind and ask yourself a few questions.
 These can include things like: